microsoft/copilot-camp/README.md

 We have started working on "Copilot Camp", a virtual workshop for professional developers who want to learn how to build Copilot for Microsoft 365 extensions including plugins, declarative copilots, and custom engine copilots!

-Go to [https://fuzzy-adventure-4g2n9vm.pages.github.io/](https://fuzzy-adventure-4g2n9vm.pages.github.io/) to see how it's going...
+Go to [https://microsoft.github.io/copilot-camp/](https://microsoft.github.io/copilot-camp/) to see how it's going.
+We really appreciate your feedback!!
+Please use the [issues list](https://github.com/microsoft/copilot-camp/issues) to share your comments and issues!

 ## Contributing